-We will use the Action Fund to provide grants to African American historic sites and empower youth through Hands-On Preservation Experience (HOPE Crew).
-We will research preservation’s impact on contemporary urban issues that disproportionately affect communities of color, while advocating for underrepresented groups.
-At our National Trust Historic Sites, we will model innovative approaches to interpreting and preserving African American cultural heritage.
-And through it all, we will continue to work on the ground with communities and cities to protect significant historic places and elevate their stories through our National Treasures program.
+We are using the Action Fund to provide grants to African American historic sites and empower youth through Hands-On Preservation Experience (HOPE Crew).
+We are researching preservation’s impact on contemporary urban issues that disproportionately affect communities of color, while advocating for underrepresented groups.
+We are advocating for Historically Black Colleges and Universities (HBCUs) to ensure that they receive adequate protection and preservation.
+At our National Trust Historic Sites, we are modeling innovative approaches to interpreting and preserving African American cultural heritage.
+And through it all, we are continuing to work on the ground with communities and cities to protect significant historic places and elevate their stories through our National Treasures program.

 The Action Fund marks a major step forward in how we save and sustain historic African American places.
 We invite you to join us.